Turkey and Greece hit by severe earthquake | DW | 30.10.2020

-A strong earthquake in the Aegean Sea has rattled Greece and areas of western Turkey.
+A strong earthquake in the Aegean Sea has rattled Greece and areas of western Turkey, killing several people.
 The magnitude 7.0 quake reportedly caused several buildings to collapse in Turkey's Izmir.

-Parts of Turkey and Greece were shaken by a major earthquake on Friday.
+A powerful earthquake struck parts of Turkey and Greece on Friday, killing several people and leaving scores injured.

 The earthquake struck in the Aegean Sea, rattling areas of western Turkey and several eastern Greek islands, as well as the capital Athens.
 Tremors were also felt in Bulgaria.

-Turkey's Disaster and Emergency Management Presidency said the earthquake's magnitude was 6.6, while the US Geological Survey placed its magnitude higher at 7.0.
+Turkey's disaster authority said the earthquake's magnitude was 6.6, while the US Geological Survey placed its magnitude higher at 7.0.

+At least four people were killed and 120 injured in Turkey, the country's disaster agency said.

-Shortly after the earthquake hit, reports rolled in of collapsed buildings and substantial damage in the western Turkish city of Izmir.
+Numerous buildings in the western Turkish city of Izmir have collapsed, with concerns that people could be stuck inside.

 Turkey's Interior Ministry reported that six buildings were destroyed, while the city's major reported at least 20 buildings had collapsed.